Legal Advice for Public Records — 17 results

 Written by attorney David Rubenstein, about 2 months ago.

 OSHA has proposed a new rule that could require many businesses to submit their injury and illness records to the agency as often as quarterly.
 OSHA's new rule The new rule would also allow... more

 Divorce records are typically public.
 At minimum, you will be able to find out whether two individuals are divorced.
 However, if records are sealed, anyone who is not a party to the case... more

-Written by attorney Edward Kotkin, almost 2 years ago.
+Written by attorney Edward Kotkin, about 2 years ago.